Deployed in 2024

 Key Decision 1

-Everything critical in one view, no more juggling
+Everything critical on one page, no more juggling

 Impact